miragecraft/dirtyXML/README.md

 # dirtyXML.js

-XML parsing and manipulation in JavaScript using Regex - get dirty and feel dirty.
+XML querying and manipulation in JavaScript using Regex - get dirty and feel dirty.

 <table>
   <thead>